Living well with Congestive Heart Failure (CHF)

 Heart failure has no cure.
 As it worsens, your heart pumps less blood, leading to more complications.
 The goal of treatment is to prevent progression and complications.

-The management of congestive heart failure (CHF) often involves a combination of lifestyle changes and medications.
+The management of congestive heart failure (CHF) often involves a combination of lifestyle changes such as cardio exercises and medications.
 Patients with advanced disease may require heart implant devices and heart surgeries.
 Regular check-ups with your doctor are recommended to monitor symptoms and adjust treatment as needed.

 • Lifestyle Modifications: These may include